moritzvieli/rocketshow/docs/getting-started/getting-started.md

 ## Installing Rocket Show on a Pi

+I recommend running Rocket Show on the latest model of Pi (currently the Pi 5).
+New software images of Rocket Show will only be built for the latest model.
+As a result some newer dependencies won't work on the older models of Pi.
+This guide's primary focus will be on the Pi 5 although I will document some the known issues with the Pi 4.

 ### Plug all your devices into the Pi (see Appendix A for a list of my devices)

-At a minimum to get started you will need a usb audio device, usb keyboard/mouse, a wired network connection to your home internet, and a monitor as the console terminal.
+For Pi 5: At a minimum to get started you will need a usb audio device, a wired network connection to your home internet, a monitor as the console terminal, and a remote device such as a computer or tablet connected to your home internet which will be used to access the Pi.

+For Pi 4: You will need a usb keyboard/mouse in addition to all the devices used for the Pi 5.

 If you’re planning on controlling DMX lights you’ll also need a USB DMX interface and DMX lights.

 ### Download the proper version of Rocket Show for your Pi from the Rocketshow.Net website and unzip the image to your PC